 The current proposed solution is to have a server for EVFS that will contain a database (TBD) and the website itself.
 The database will contain information used by both the website and mobile app.
 Other than the database, the website and mobile app are independent products.
 The website deals with the administrative side and voters who are voting via kiosk.
 The mobile app deals with voters who wish to download the app to vote and will be available on multiple platforms.

+Try to come up with a diagram to depict higher level view of the product.
+Look up what is system context diagram.
+Draw a system context diagram for your product in here.

 Summary of Capabilities